Love and Marriage: Marriages on record – the greatest duets

 Honourable mentions: Nick Carter & Jennifer Paige – ‘Beautiful Lie’, Jordin Sparks & Chris Brown – ‘No Air’, Bryan Rice & Julie – ‘Curtain Call’

-As an added bonus, here's a little Spotify playlist for you, should you wish to give these all a spin.
-It even includes all the honourable mentions, though sadly not 'The Boy Is Mine' and 'Beautiful Lie' which are both unavailable on Spotify:
+As an added bonus, here’s a little Spotify playlist for you, should you wish to give these all a spin.
+It even includes all the honourable mentions, though sadly not ‘Beautiful Lie’ which is currently unavailable on Spotify: